apache/brpc/docs/en/client.md

 - No class named brpc::Client.

 # Channel
-Client-side sends requests.
+Client-side of RPC sends requests.
 It's called [Channel](https://github.com/brpc/brpc/blob/master/src/brpc/channel.h) rather than "Client" in brpc.
 A channel represents a communication line to one server or multiple servers, which can be used for calling services.

 A Channel can be **shared by all threads** in the process.
 Yon don't need to create separate Channels for each thread, and you don't need to synchronize Channel.CallMethod with lock.
 However creation and destroying of Channel is **not** thread-safe,  make sure the channel is initialized and destroyed only by one thread.